GA Faculty - Performance Specialist & Director (Musical Theatre)

-Studio Teacher - Performance Coach
+GA Studio Teacher - Performance Coach

-Ian Locke is an award-winning playwright, director, and performer hailing from Corner Brook, Newfoundland, graduating with a Bachelor’s of Fine Arts (Theatre - Performance) from Grenfell Campus, Memorial University and completed the Broadway Teachers Workshop (New York City) virtually in 2020, taking part in multiple workshops with industry professionals.
-On the island, Ian has worked with numerous companies, including Gros Morne Summer Music, Opera on the Avalon, Off-Broadway Players, Stage West Theatre Festival, Theatre Newfoundland-Labrador, Hard Ticket Theatre, & Wintertide Chamber Music Festival.
+Ian Locke is a performer, director, and playwright hailing from Elmastukwek (the Bay of Islands), Newfoundland, graduating with a Bachelor’s of Fine Arts (Theatre - Performance) from Grenfell Campus, Memorial University.
+In 2020, Locke completed the Broadway Teachers Workshop (New York City), taking part in multiple workshops with industry professionals.
+In the province, Ian has worked with numerous companies, including Canber Arts, Opera on the Avalon, Off-Broadway Players, Stage West Theatre Festival, Theatre Newfoundland-Labrador, Hard Ticket Theatre, & Wintertide Chamber Music Festival.
 Selected highlights include Phantom of the Opera (OotA), Blood Brothers, RENT (OBP), The Anger in Ernest & Ernestine (Stage West), & King of Broadway, Lucy Duhart’s West Side Saloon, Flair (CA).
 While still in high school, Locke was selected as a member of the Youth Theatre Island Exchange Project, touring With Cruel Times In Between to Tasmania, Australia during the 10 Days on the Island Festival.
 He can also be seen in short films Emile’s Legacy, High Alert (CNA Productions) & Crossroads (CRK Films).